Unblocked 31 stitches and 46 rows to 4”/10 cm

 The pattern has written instructions and charts, including a chart that can be colored in on the contrast color rows to match your knitting!
-I think even the simplest project can teach us things, so look to use the flexible long-tail cast on, action charts, and to graft stitches together.
-There are notes throughout this pattern on how to proceed with color changes, memorizing the stitch pattern, and customizing this to make your Almost Plaid scarf just how you want it.
+I think even the simplest project can teach us things, so look to use the flexible long-tail cast on and to graft stitches together.
+There are notes throughout on how to proceed with color changes, memorize the stitch pattern, and make your Almost Plaid scarf just how you want it.